Oregon's 57th House district

 District 57 of the Oregon House of Representatives is one of 60 House legislative districts in the state of Oregon.
-As of 2013, the boundary for the district includes all of Gilliam, Morrow, and Sherman counties and portions of Umatilla and Wasco counties.
+As of 2021, the boundary for the district includes all of Gilliam, Morrow, Sherman, and Wheeler counties and portions of Clackamas, Jefferson, Marion, Umatilla and Wasco counties.
+The district includes Mt.
+Jefferson and the Warm Springs Indian Reservation.
 The current representative for the district is Republican Greg Smith of Heppner.

 Election results

-District boundaries have changed over time; therefore, representatives before 2013 may not represent the same constituency as today.
+District boundaries have changed over time; therefore, representatives before 2021 may not represent the same constituency as today.
 General election results from 2000 to present are as follows: